A new study finds that you can cut your risk of Type 2 diabetes by 80% by taking one common vitamin.

 The participants completed questionnaires on the medications they were taking, tobacco and alcohol use, exercise, and any history of heart disease.
 They also provided blood samples that were tested for levels of vitamin D.

-The researchers defined healthy levels of vitamin D as a minimum of 30 nanograms per milliliter (ng/ml).
+The scientists defined healthy levels of vitamin D as a minimum of 30 nanograms per milliliter (ng/ml).

 Blood samples were then collected every two years.
 Besides vitamin D, they were tested for blood glucose levels and glucose tolerance.
 Both are markers for insulin resistance and diabetes.3